zzj-un/SOILHT/README.md

 Tltle of the manuscript:

-    SOILHT: a finite code to simulate hydro-thermal problem for addressing soil-atmosphere interaction in geotechnical and geological engineering
+    SOILHT: an integrated finit element method in FreeFem++ softwarea; a finite code to simulate hydro-thermal problem for addressing soil-atmosphere interaction in geotechnical and geological engineering